temikeezy/orbit-task-management/readme.txt

 === ORBIT Task Management ===
-Contributors: orbit
+Contributors: ilorininnovationhub
 Requires at least: 5.6
 Tested up to: 6.x
 Requires PHP: 7.0
-Stable tag: 0.1.5
+Stable tag: 0.1.8
 License: GPLv2 or later

 Minimal tasks, public submissions thread, moderation, and native points.
 BuddyBoss/BuddyPress optional.
 Each task has a pretty permalink under /tasks and displays a public submission thread and an adaptive submission form.